Guide to Work, Study, Travel and Living Abroad

 • Reluctance to make local friends

 Do not fall into the trap of cultural convenience.
-Although it may feel comfortable, by so doing you will undoubtedly fail to recognize much of the unique character offered by the host country.
+Although it may feel comfortable, by so doing, you will undoubtedly need to recognize more of the unique character offered by the host country.

 Try adapting your routine to that of the locals.
 Eat what they eat.
 Drink what they drink.
 Go where they go.
 Do what they do.
-Although being a follower is not always considered a charismatic quality, don’t be hesitant to give up a bit of your personal freedom for the sake of freeing your mind.
-Being open-minded with unrestricted affirmation will provide opportunities for the fullest cultural immersion experience.
+Although being a follower is not always considered a charismatic quality, don't hesitate to give up a bit of your freedom to free your mind.
+Being open-minded with unrestricted affirmation will provide opportunities for the most significant cultural immersion experience.

-Studying abroad can be both mentally and physically draining, but thankfully there is an elaborate support system available to help you along the way—so take advantage of it!
-Consider your parents, friends, and advisors—to mention just some of the people you know well—as part of your network.
+Studying abroad can be mentally and physically draining.
+Yet, thankfully, an elaborate support system is available to help you along the way — so take advantage of it!
+Consider your parents, friends, and advisors — to mention just some of the people you know well — as part of your network.
 You can rest assured that everyone is anxious to hear about your travels and experiences.
 Putting your journey into perspective through verbal contextualization is very helpful, and it can also be quite soothing to hear familiar voices.

 After my first few weeks living in Rome, with the initial excitement dissipated, I experienced a debilitating sense of homesickness.
 Homesickness?
-I’m 23 years old and have been living away from home for years…why is it that I’m homesick now?
+I'm 23 years old and have lived away from home for years, so why am I homesick now?
 There are multiple reasons for the diagnosis, but regardless, it is a tiresome and common illness.
 What is the best treatment?
 Schedule time to converse with those whom you miss most.
-It can be therapeutic to vent any frustrations while being granted a small taste of what you miss most…home.
+It can be therapeutic to vent any frustrations while being granted a small taste of what you miss most — home.

-All great accomplishments come with a price: the hardships and effort required to reach the achievement.
+All significant accomplishments come with a price: the hardships and effort required to reach the achievement.
 Studying abroad does not avoid this impasse.
-As invigorating as the experience can be, it will surely test your level of patience.
-Like some described above, these “tests” vary from homesickness, goal incompatibilities amongst students, over-promotion of the party culture, lack of consideration for local norms, or simply a living environment that is not harmonious.
+As invigorating as the experience can be, it will test your patience.
+Like some described above, these "tests" vary from homesickness, goal incompatibilities amongst students, over-promotion of the party culture, lack of consideration for local norms, or simply a living environment that is not harmonious.

-Whatever the reason(s) may be, try to recall why it is that you chose to study abroad in the first place.
-Consider a few of the benefits you will have gained upon returning home: an improved sense of self, unparalleled memories, and a more mature global perspective.
-In the end, you will have gained an irreplaceable cultural experience that will permanently shape the individual you are and continue to become.
+Whatever the reason(s) may be, try to recall why you chose to study abroad in the first place.
+Consider a few benefits you will have gained upon returning home: an improved sense of self, unparalleled memories, and a more mature global perspective.
+In the end, you will have attained an irreplaceable cultural experience that will permanently shape the individual you are and continue to become.

 A view of Venice from the Grand Canal.